Dune-Z/Machine-Learning-Project/report/main.md

 From the perspective of balancing tactics, one certain thing is that both data augmentation and train split aggregation can address the imbalance problem to some extend.
 However, since two methods both can outperform the other while testing on some models, we cannot say which strategy is better.
 The performance of each definitely related to the hyperparameters in it.
 Since we have a thorough experiment on train split aggregation, and yet it reaches the best performance, we choose it as the final strategy.

 From the perspective of models, those implemented by ourselves can make use of the training data and make predictions rationally compared to random classifier.
-But because all the models are based on logistic regression and all construct linear boundaries, it is tough for them to find complex relationships beneath the data features, so the general performance of the models has its limitation.
+But because all the models are based on logistic regression so all construct linear boundaries, it is tough for them to find complex relationships beneath the features, so the general performance of the models has its limitation.

 Considering the model performance, finally we use the logistic regression model with BFGS optimizer, one-hot encoding the `iten_name` features and using train split aggregation to train our model.

 ## CONCLUSION

 In summary, we first cleanse the orginal data, fill the nan value and make values of each features in a uniform format, so that it can be input into the machine learning models.
-Then, after gainning an critical insight of the given data, we propose Leveraging Item Sizes and Detecting User Prototypes to exploit latent features.
-Later, we using two ways to address the data imbalance problem respectively and both are proved to make sense.
+Then, after gaining a critical insight of given data, we propose Leveraging Item Sizes and Detecting User Prototypes to exploit latent features.
+Later, we used two ways to address the data imbalance problem respectively and both are proved to make sense.
 Finally, we use the Logistic Regression to construct our model and carry out experiment to compare different model performance.
+In addtion, we use BERT model to predict the missing label for about 30% of the training data.
+Despite we do not use it in the end because of the library whitelist, we find it practical in the real-world recommending tasks.
 Our final model reached the macro F1-score of 50%, which meets our expectation basically.

 However, the undertaking of the project was beset with challenges and difficulties.